-But what makes coffee plants become a caffeine-free plant a big challenge?
-The answer lies in the ability of the caffeine to defend coffee plants against insects.
+But why is it so challenging to create a caffeine-free coffee plant?
+The answer lies in the ability of caffeine to defend coffee plants against insects.

 Caffeine serves as a natural insecticide of the coffee plant.
 Wild coffee plants with no caffeine are at a disadvantage.
-However, there are other chemicals that may provide the same protection against these natural predators.
+However, other chemicals may provide the same protection against these natural predators.

 With caffeine removed from the plant, how will the coffee plant be able to protect itself from insects?

 The search for a naturally caffeine-free coffee plant continues…

 There are three known methods to decaffeinate coffee: